Genius Party: Baby Blue

 High school student Sho approaches his childhood friend Hazuki about skipping school and she surprisingly agrees.
 When they were children, they broke into a warehouse and found a box of grenades; taking one as a souvenir.
 Sho reveals that he plans to bury it with her while going to the beach.
 They take a train, but fall asleep and miss their stop.
 They steal a bike and outrun a cop, before getting stopped by a street gang.
-With no other choice, Sho uses the grenade to blow up one of the gang leader's cars and the two flee before finally making it to the beach at sunrise.
+Sho uses the grenade to blow up one of the gang leader's cars, and the two flee before finally making it to the beach at sunrise.
+They try and fail to set off firecrackers.
 Sho reveals that he is moving away and wanted to have one last time with Hazuki whom he is aware already has a boyfriend.
 She admits that she looked up to and had a crush on him, but promises to remember him.
-As Sho and his mother leave to move away, Sho looks out the window of the train and sees Hazuki standing there with firecrackers; something he tried to do at the beach but could not.
+As Sho and his mother leave to move away, Sho looks out the window of the train and sees Hazuki setting off the firecrackers from the beach, successfully this time.